751.00 sq km

 The Boiling Lake is a volcano-hydrothermal feature located in an area next to the Valley of Desolation in southern Dominica.
 The lake is roughly 60m in diameter and approximately 15m deep.
 The Boiling Lake is the second largest feature of its kind in the world with the largest being Frying Pan Lake in New Zealand.

 In its normal state of activity the lake is boiling but occasionally there have been fluctuations in water levels and temperatures.
 Since 1876 there have been at least eight (8) recorded instances of changes in the water levels of the Boiling Lake.
-One of the more recent changes in lake water levels was noticed between December 2004 and April 2005 and this activity continues into the 21st century.
+The more recent changes in lake water levels was noticed between November 2016 and January 2017 and November 2021 to May 2022.
 During this period water levels rose and fell several times.

 The Valley of Desolation and the Boiling Lake itself are considered sites of interest for locals and visitors to Dominica.
 They have been part of the Morne Trois Pitons National Park, a UNESCO World Heritage Site since 1987.